 You can also place a request at the Main Desk of the Byram Shubert or Cos Cob Libraries.
 Requests can be taken over the phone by calling the Reference Desk at (203) 622-7910.

-Interlibrary Loan books will be held at the Holds Desk of the branch of Greenwich Library where the request was taken.
-Photocopies of periodical articles will be sent to the patron via surface mail, and a fee of $0.20 per page will be added to the patron’s record.
+Interlibrary Loan books will be held at the branch of Greenwich Library selected by the patron.
+PDF versions of periodical articles will be sent to the patron via email.

 NOTE: Perrot Memorial Library has its own Interlibrary Loan Department.
 If a patron wishes to pick up an Interlibrary Loan at Perrot, the request must be placed with them.
 Please feel free to contact the Perrot Memorial Library at (203) 637-1066.